CARDIOMICS

 Email: fenguita@medicina.ulisboa.pt

-Marina C. Costa graduated in Biology by Faculty of Sciences, University of Lisbon (Portugal) in 1999.
-She completed her PhD in Biomedical Sciences, at the Instituto de Higiene e Medicina Tropical, Universidade Nova de Lisboa (2007).
-During her PhD, she investigated the role of genetic mutations on sulpha drugs metabolic targets and its connection with the development of sulpha drug resistance in an opportunistic infection model.
-In 2010, she started her postdoc studies at Instituto de Medicina Molecular João Lobo Antunes, under the supervision of Prof. Francisco Enguita.
-Her research involved the study of the molecular and cellular mechanisms of miRNA biology and its role as potential disease biomarker.
-Currently, she is postdoc researcher in CCUL.
+Marina C. Costa graduated in Biology from the Faculty of Sciences, University of Lisbon, Portugal, in 1999.
+She completed her PhD in Biomedical Sciences at the Instituto de Higiene e Medicina Tropical, Universidade Nova de Lisboa, in 2007.
+Her doctoral research focused on the impact of genetic mutations on sulpha drug metabolic targets and their role in the development of sulpha drug resistance, using an opportunistic infection model.

-André Gabriel holds a BSc degree in Genetics and Biotechnology (Universidade de Trás os Montes e Alto Douro, 2014) and a MSc in Molecular and Cell Biology (Universidade de Aveiro, 2016).
-During his MSc he worked in Luísa Romão’s laboratory in the Human Genetics Department at the Instituto Nacional de Saúde Dr. Ricardo Jorge, Lisbon, aiming to establish novel, and more efficient, therapies to treat PTC-associated genetic diseases, namely beta-thalassemia.
+André Gabriel holds a BSc in Genetics and Biotechnology from the University of Trás-os-Montes and Alto Douro (2014) and a MSc in Molecular and Cell Biology from the University of Aveiro (2016).
+During his Master’s studies, he conducted research in Luísa Romão’s laboratory at the Human Genetics Department of the Instituto Nacional de Saúde Dr. Ricardo Jorge, Lisbon.
+His work focused on the development of novel and more efficient therapies for PTC-associated genetic diseases, particularly beta-thalassemia.

 Email: dregabriel@hotmail.com